Quickstart

 Note

-Note that pipeline data passing feature is experimental 🧑🔬 See 04_data_assets for more information about this.
+Note that pipeline data passing feature is experimental 🧑🔬 See Azure Data Assets for more information about this.

 Adjusting the Data Catalog